littlehorse-enterprises/lh-user-tasks-bridge/README.md

 - Username: **admin**
 - Password: **admin**

-### User Tasks UI
+### User Tasks Bridge Console

-You can log in to the User Tasks UI at <http://localhost:3000> with these pre-configured users:
+You can log in to the User Tasks Bridge Console at <http://localhost:3000> with these pre-configured users:

 | User          | Password | Role  |
 | ------------- | -------- | ----- |